In this post, I will cover following topics of Objective 1.2 of VCAP6-NV Deploy exam:

 - Configure the appropriate teaming policy for a given implementation

 - Configure VXLAN Transport parameters according to a deployment plan

 Prepare vSphere Distributed Switching for NSX

 Firstly, make sure that the minimum MTU for NSX should be 1600 bytes.
-Double check your vDS to confirm it’s configured at the appropriate size for your environment.
-The requirement for 1600 bytes is due to the original Ethernet frame being wrapped (encapsulated) with additional headers for VXLAN, UDP and IP; thus increasing its size, and is now called a VXLAN Encapsulated Frame.
+The requirement for 1600 bytes is due to the original Ethernet frame being encapsulated with additional headers for VXLAN, UDP and IP; hence increasing its size, and is now its called a VXLAN Encapsulated Frame.

-Also make sure that you have fully configured the vDS and have migrated portgroups/uplinks etc from vSS to vDS because NSX works only with distributed switch and not with standard switches.
+Fully configured the vDS is also required and make sure you have migrated portgroups and uplinks etc from vSS to vDS because NSX works only with distributed switch and not with standard switches.